US classroom gunfight officer a 'hero'

 - Arm schoolteachers, Texas official says

-Mr Barnes joined the school police force earlier this year after 23 years on the Houston police force.
+Mr Barnes joined the school police force earlier this year after 23 years with the Houston police department.

 Friends say he retired to spend more time with his wife and two children, and live a "simpler life".

-The officers' response is being contrasted with Parkland, Florida school police officer Scot Peterson, who was criticised for lingering outside the school building as 17 people died during the six-minute attack.
+The officers' response is being contrasted with Parkland, Florida, school police officer Scot Peterson, who was criticised for lingering outside the school building as 17 people died during a six-minute shooting.